WahlNetwork/vester/README.md

 Once that's complete, you can start running Pester tests by opening your PowerShell console, using `Connect-VIServer` to authenticate to your vCenter Server, and finally using the parameters and examples below.

+### Variables

+`Path` (string)

+The relative path to where you have downloaded the Vester tests.
+Some folks like to use different versions of tests, or subdivide tests into smaller groups.
+The `path` input is required by Pester when sending parameters as shown in the examples below.

+`Remediate` (bool)

+Set to `$true` to remediate any differences found.
+Set to `$false` to report on differences without remediation.
+Default value is `$false`.

+`Config` (string)

+The relative path to where you have located a Vester config file.
+You can use multiple config files to represent your different environments, such as Prod and Dev, while at the same time using the same testing files.
+Default value is `Config.ps1`.

 ### Example 1 - Validation
 `Invoke-Pester -Script @{Path = '.\Vester\Tests'; Parameters = @{ Remediate = $false ; Config = '.\Vester\Tests\Config.ps1' }}`